lozzahax/lozzax-docs-gitbook/about-the-lozzax-blockchain/lozzax-token-economics/README.md

 ---
-description: Learn about the economics of the Lozzax token
+description: Learn about the economics of Lozzax
 ---

-# 📊 Lozzax economics
+# 💰 Lozzax economics

 The Lozzax network is run by a decentralised network of incentivised nodes called [service nodes](../lozzax-service-nodes.md).